jwtk/jjwt/README.md

 Of course, no one would want to do this manually in code, and worse, if you get anything wrong, you could cause security problems or weaknesses.
-As a result, JJWT was created to handle all of this for you: JJWT completely automates both the creation of JWSs as well as the parsing and verification of JWSs for you.
+As a result, JJWT was created to handle all of this for you: JJWT completely automates both the creation of JWSs and the parsing and verification of JWSs for you.

 But before we dig in to showing you how to create a JWS using JJWT, let's briefly discuss Signature Algorithms and Keys, specifically as they relate to the JWT specifications.
 Understanding them is critical to being able to create a